Pre-Operative Care Instructions

 Pre-Op Instructions For Conscious Sedation Patients

-- Hydrate well the night before appointment.
+- Hydrate well the night before the appointment.
 Then no food or drink 6 hours prior to appointment.

 - Please wear short sleeves.